Jlin25-stlaw/about.md/about_me.md

 # Jlin Brown

-Hello My name is Jlin Brown, and I am a student learning how to use GitHub and Markdown.
+Hello!
+My name is Jlin Brown, and I am a student learning how to use GitHub and Markdown.
 I enjoy exploring new skills and sharing my work online.

 ## My Hobbies

-In my free time, I like to go to the gym, play 2k, and try new things.
+In my free time, I like to stay active, get creative, and try new things.
 Hobbies are an important part of my life because they help me relax and stay balanced.

 - Playing basketball
-- playing 2k
+- Drawing and painting
 - Listening to music
+- Hiking

 ## My Favorite Quote